-- · Do look after property
+- Do look after property

 - Do work hard

 - Do be honest

 - Do be gentle

 - Do share

 - · Do be kind and helpful

 - Do listen

-These rules are displayed all around the school and they are referred to whenever it is appropriate to do so.
+These expectations are displayed all around the school and they are referred to whenever it is appropriate to do so.

 The ethos of our school is central to establishing and maintaining high standards of behaviour.
-We constantly encourage good behaviour through the use of praise, positive reinforcement and through systems of rewards.
-Rewards for good behaviour may include one or more of the following:
+We constantly encourage good behaviour through the use of praise, positive reinforcement and through systems of recognition.
+Recognition for good behaviour may include one or more of the following:

-- public praise, in front of peers - nomination for the Scroll of Honour - Merit Certificates issued during a weekly Merit Assembly - stickers within class - · individual stars displayed on the values board - Individual/group reward incentives within class - lunchtime stickers awarded by MDMS - 'Class of the Week' cup awarded by the Head Teacher - stickers and stars awarded by the Head Teacher /Deputy Head Teacher - full 'Golden Time' once a week - · celebration of achievements outside school - .
-MDMS certificate issued during weekly Merit Assembly - Golden Time
+- public praise, in front of peers - nomination for the Scroll of Honour - Merit Certificates issued during a weekly Merit Assembly - stickers within class - individual stars displayed on the values board - Individual/group recognition incentives within class - lunchtime stickers awarded by MDMS - 'Class of the Week' cup awarded by the Head Teacher - stickers and stars awarded by the Head Teacher /Deputy Head Teacher - · celebration of achievements outside school - .
+MDMS certificate issued during weekly Merit Assembly